Signs and Symptoms

 Failure to Thrive

-It is defined as when an infant or child fails to grow physically, and their growth measurements are substantially below what they should be for their age and gender.
-Generally, failure to thrive will be diagnosed when a child’s growth measurements fall below the 3rd percentile, or when their growth progress drops two percentiles, for example from the 75th percentile to the 25th.
-Failure to thrive may be due to any number of different reasons, health conditions or genetic disease.
+Failure to thrive is defined as when an infant or child fails to grow physically, and their growth measurements are substantially below what they should be for their age and gender.
+Generally, failure to thrive will be diagnosed when a child’s growth measurements fall below the 3rd percentile, or when their growth progress drops two […]

 Read more